On solutions to $-\Delta u = V u$ near infinity: Preliminaries

 \begin{proof} {(1)} can be proved by making use of a similar argument as in \eqref{e20}, with the assumption \eqref{e19} replaced by the $L^2$ flatness \eqref{e25} of $w$ at $0$.

-For {(2)}, since $w$ vanishes to infinite order in the $L^2$ sense at $0$, $w$ satisfies \eqref{e19}.
-Hence $w\in W^{2,2}_{loc}(B_1)$ by Lemma \ref{HP2}.
+For {(2)}, since $w$ vanishes to infinite order in the $L^2$ sense at $0$, $w\in W^{2,2}_{loc}(B_1)$ by Corollary \ref{HPC}.
 On the other hand, by {(1)} $Ww$ also vanishes to infinite order in the $L^2$ sense at $0$.
 Thus we apply \eqref{in} to $w$ and obtain the flatness of $\nabla w$ in the $L^2$ sense.